Since 2013 the Episcopal Health Foundation (EHF) has worked to provide innovative solutions to improve…

 Additionally, the research team found that the more experience the individuals had with such events, the lower their mental health was.

-“We discovered the reverse of the adage ‘what does not kill you makes you stronger,’” said the study’s lead author Garett Sansom, DrPH, research assistant professor in the Department of Environmental & Occupational Health at the School of Public Health.
+“We discovered the reverse of the adage ‘what does not kill you makes you stronger,’” said the study’s lead author Garett Sansom, DrPH, research assistant professor in the Department of Environmental & Occupational Health at the School of Public Health and Co-I of the Community Engagement Core at the Texas A&M University Superfund Research Center.

 Sansom and a team of Texas A&M researchers studied individuals from the Houston area, which is susceptible to hurricanes and flooding as well as industrial emergencies.
 The results of the study were published recently in the journal Natural Hazards.